jillmd501/new-steve-time/submission-form-jd.md

 ### Were you able to complete what you feel is the base functionality?
 #### If not, list what functionality you think may be missing missing.

-I was not able to close the poll.
+Everything works except that I was not able to close the poll.

 ### What features did you complete which you feel 'exceeded expectations'?